 (iv) Vote (cf. General Regulations 40 to 47, 62 to 65, 67, 69 and 72);

-(b) All votes are cast by individual commission Members only, either in-person or through remote electronic voting; [Secretariat, for better readability]
+(b) All votes are cast by individual commission Members only, either in-person or through remote electronic voting;

 (c) The remote voting system enables commission Members to cast ordinary votes, roll-call votes (cf. General Regulations 43 to 44) and secret ballots (cf. General Regulations 44 to 46 and 64) and to seek verification that their votes are counted as cast;